 - Consider planning ahead in data lake design - even though not necessary, structuring data schemas upfront can ensure better data quality

-Whatever you require, a simple SQL Data Mart or assistance in building or managing a data warehouse or a data lake, Inside Info can assist as Microsoft Data Platform & Analytics specialists.
-To understand more about why Microsoft is a Leader in Data Management solutions like Data Lakes, download the 2019 Gartner Data Management Magic Quadrant report below.
+Whatever you require, a simple SQL Data Mart or assistance in automating, building or managing a data warehouse or a data lake, Inside Info can assist as Qlik Data Integration specialists.